harvard-lil/capstone/capstone/capweb/templates/about.md

 title: About
 meta_description: About the Caselaw Access Project
 page_image: img/og_image/about.png
 explainer: The Caselaw Access Project (“CAP”) expands public access to U.S. law.
-Our goal is to make all published U.S. court decisions freely available to the public online, in a consistent format, digitized from the collection of the Harvard Law Library.
+Our goal is to make all published U.S. court decisions freely available to the public online, in a consistent format, digitized from the collection of the Harvard Law School Library.
 top_section_style: bg-black
 row_style: bg-tan